Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Opportunity costs during the transition

-The Consequence: The "cheapest" solution becomes the most expensive.
+The consequence: The “cheapest” solution becomes the most expensive.

-The Way Out: Calculate TCO over 5-10 years.
+The way out: Calculate TCO over 5–10 years.
 Not the list price.

-Trap 3: The Technology Tunnel
+Trap 3: The technology tunnel

-The Pattern: The decision focuses on technology - people and processes are ignored.
+The pattern: The decision focuses on technology—people and processes are ignored.

-McKinsey has a striking figure on this:
+McKinsey has a striking number on this:

 (Source: McKinsey Digital Transformation Study)

-• Change management is planned as "Phase 2" - if at all
+• Change management is planned as “phase 2”—if at all

-• User buy-in is taken for granted
+• User buy-in is assumed

 • Process changes are underestimated